Copycat Milk Bar Compost Cookies

 • In another medium size bowl, toss together the crushed potato chips, crushed pretzels, crushed graham crackers, chocolate chips, butterscotch chips, oats, and coffee grounds.

-• In a large bowl with a handheld mixer or the bowl of a stand mixer fitted with the paddle attachment, cream to gather the butter and sugars on medium speed until light and fluffy (approximately 3 minutes).
-Add the egg and vanilla extract, and beat again on medium speed until completely combined, scraping down the sides and bottom of the bowl as necessary.
+• In a large bowl with a handheld mixer or the bowl of a stand mixer fitted with the paddle attachment, cream to gather the butter and sugars on medium speed until light and fluffy, about 2-3 minutes).
+Add the egg and vanilla extract, then beat again on medium speed until completely combined, scraping down the sides and bottom of the bowl as necessary.

-• With the mixer still on low speed, add the bowl of mix-ins, only for about 10 seconds, being careful not to over mix the dough or break too many of the chips or pretzels.
+• With the mixer still on low speed, add the bowl of mix-ins, then mix for only about 10 seconds, being careful not to over mix the dough or break too many of the chips or pretzels.
 Continue mixing with a spatula, stirring carefully until everything is thoroughly combined.

 • Using a cookie scoop (I use this #50 cookie scoop for all of my standard size cookies), roll the dough into balls.
 You can also combine two cookie dough balls to make large cookies.
-Place them on a couple large plates.
-Chill in the refrigerator at least 1 hour and up to 3 days (if chilling longer than a few hours, cover with plastic wrap).
+Place them on a couple large plates then cover cookie dough balls and chill in the refrigerator at least 1 hour and up to 3 days.

 Notes